 While many people know an established bedtime is effective in improving cognitive performance and behavior in children, the idea of going to bed at a certain time loses sway as we get older — but it is still important.
 Going to bed at a similar time every night gives your body a chance to settle into regular and uninterrupted Rapid Eye Movement (REM) cycles during sleep.
 The brain consolidates procedural memories — the ones that remind you how to do things — during REM sleep.

 Since college students in particular are generating so many procedural memories on a daily basis, sticking to consistent sleep schedules can be a huge boost to academic performance.

-2. Prepare Your Body
+2. Prepare Your Body for Rest

 Anything that relaxes your muscles is beneficial to you before bed.
 Even something as simple as a warm bath or relaxing shower can greatly improve your chances of falling and staying asleep for a healthy period of time.

-3. Plan the Next Day
+3. Plan the Next Day Before Bedtime

-You do not want to be kept up by visions of dancing textbooks in your head, and locking down what you’re going to get done the next day can prevent that from happening
+You do not want to be kept up by visions of dancing textbooks in your head — and locking down what you are going to get done the next day or throughout the week can prevent that from happening.

 4. Relax Your Mind

 While making a to-do list can cut down on confusion and clear away some of your mental clutter, you may still struggle with generalized anxiety that makes it hard to fall and stay asleep.
 Even if you have squared away things you are going to do the next day, emotional turmoil can linger.
 That is why it is important to take steps to relax mentally before bed.